 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network We cover sexually transmitted infection (STI) screenings for chlamydia, gonorrhea, syphilis, and Hepatitis B. These screenings are covered for pregnant women and for certain people who are at increased risk for an STI when the tests are ordered by a primary care provider.
 We cover these tests once every 12 months or at certain times during pregnancy.
 We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office. counseling for STIs preventive benefit.
 You pay these amounts until you reach the out-of-pocket maximum.
-Services to Treat Kidney Disease Covered services include: ☐ Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. \$0 copayment for Medicare-covered benefits.
-40% coinsurance for Medicare-covered benefits.
+20% coinsurance for Medicare-covered benefits.
 You pay these amounts until you reach the out-of-pocket maximum.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service \$0 copayment for Medicare-covered benefits.
-20% coinsurance for Medicare-covered benefits. area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible Your provider may need to obtain prior authorization.
-You pay these amounts until you reach the out-of-pocket maximum. ☐ Self-dialysis training (includes training for you and anyone helping you with your home \$0 copayment for Medicare-covered benefits.
-40% coinsurance for Medicare-covered benefits. dialysis treatments) You pay these amounts until you reach the out-of-pocket maximum.
-Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care.
-Hospital Care. ☐ Home dialysis equipment and supplies Please refer to Durable Medical Equipment and Related Supplies.
-Please refer to Durable Medical Equipment and Related Supplies. ☐ Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Please refer to Home Health Agency Care.
-Please refer to Home Health Agency Care.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) \$0 copayment or 20% coinsurance for Medicare-covered benefits.†† You pay these amounts until you reach the out-of-pocket maximum.
+20% coinsurance for Medicare-covered benefits.
+You pay these amounts until you reach the out-of-pocket maximum.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare-covered benefits.
+20% coinsurance for Medicare-covered benefits.
+You pay these amounts until you reach the out-of-pocket maximum. □npatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient hospital care.
+These services will be covered as described in the following sections: Please refer to Inpatient hospital care. ☐Home dialysis equipment and supplies Please refer to Durable medical equipment and related supplies.
+Please refer to Durable medical equipment and related supplies.
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Please refer to Home health agency care.
+Please refer to Home health agency care.